EcoFlowJS/documentation/docs/creating-nodes/creating-nodes.md

 # Creating Nodes

-The main way EcoFFlowJS can be extended is to add new nodes into its packages.
+EcoFlowJS can be extended by adding new nodes to its packages.

-Nodes can be published as npm modules to the [public npm repository](https://www.npmjs.com/) to make them available to the community or can a zip containing the packages.

 - [Creating your first node](./guide/creating-your-first-node)
 - [Manifest Properties](./guide/node-manifest)